esteinig/sketchy/README.md

 **`v0.6.0`**

 `Sketchy` is a lineage calling and genotyping tool based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2).
 It queries species-wide ('hypothesis-agnostic') reference sketches using MinHash and infers associated genotypes based on the closest match, including multi-locus sequence types, susceptibility profiles, virulence factors or other genome-associated features provided by the user.
-Unlike the original implementation in [`RASE`](https://github.com/c2-d2/rase-pipeline), `Sketchy` does not use phylogenetic trees which has some downsides, e.g. for sublineage genotype predictions (see below).
+Unlike the original implementation in [`RASE`](https://github.com/c2-d2/rase-pipeline), `sketchy` does not use phylogenetic trees which has some downsides, e.g. for sublineage genotype predictions (see below).

 See the [latest docs](https://esteinig.github.io/sketchy) for install, usage and database building.